JasonSFuller/mirror/docs/kickstarts.md

 BTW, the password in these is hashed, but I used "password" (without quotes) for all of them.
 You can [effectively] replace that line with `rootpw password`, and it'd be exactly the same.
-But since I'm capturing these as is, I left the sha512 hashes in the kickstart.
+But since I'm capturing these _as is_, I left the sha512 hashes in the kickstart.

   * [](anaconda-ks.cfg.CentOS-6.10-x86_64-bin-DVD1.txt)
   * [](anaconda-ks.cfg.CentOS-7-x86_64-Everything-1908.txt)